NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 ## Combinator selectors

 These characteristics can be leveraged to select a certain element in CSS.
-Say you want to give all descendants of the quarter-finals a border.
-I could do something like
+Say you want to give all descendants of the quarter-finals a background color.
+You could do something like

 ```css
 .quarter-finals div {